|Welcome, new hires!|

 NALC membership: Click here for information about dues, membership recognition and membership longevity awards.

-CCA annual uniform allowance: M-01822 provides details on the annual uniform allowance for CCA employees.
-This document, sent to USPS Managers and Human Resources, provides information on the procedures, instructions and a sample letter from the USPS to authorized uniform vendors.
+CCA annual uniform allowance: Memorandum of understanding M-01822 provides details on the annual uniform allowance for CCA employees, information on the procedures, instructions, and a sample letter from the USPS to authorized uniform vendors.

-National Agreement Q-and-A’s for CCAs: This jointly-developed document (M-01819) provides the updated mutual understanding of the national parties on issues related to the 2011 NALC-USPS National Agreement.
-It is separated in two sections: the first concerns city carrier assistants (CCAs) and the second addresses other contractual provisions.
-New questions and responses are identified by underscoring.
-This document includes questions and answers that explain the uniform program for CCAs.
+National Agreement Q-and-A’s for CCAs: This jointly-developed memorandum of understanding, M-01819, provides the updated mutual understanding of the national parties on issues related to the 2011 NALC-USPS National Agreement.
 For more information, click here.

 NALC is affiliated with the AFL-CIO and with UNI, an international alliance of communications unions.